spinalcordmri/spinalcordmri.github.io/_posts/2023-11-20-sct-course.md

 The workshop is **free** 🙂

-👉 Please register [here](TODO) so we have an idea of the number of attendees.
+👉 Please register [here](https://forms.gle/oK4NrRgHPQB7EuGA8) so we have an idea about the number of attendees.

 ## How to connect